Last Man Standing (1996 film): Development and writing

-Walter Hill was approached by producer Arthur Sarkassian to remake the Japanese film Yojimbo (1961), which Akira Kurosawa not only directed but also co-wrote with Ryūzō Kikushima.
+Walter Hill was approached by producer Arthur Sarkassian to remake the Japanese film Yojimbo (1961), which director Akira Kurosawa co-wrote with Ryūzō Kikushima.
 Hill says, "It took me a long time to be persuaded to do it.
 I thought the very idea of adapting Mr. Kurosawa was insanity for the obvious reasons.
 The first movie was very, very good and in addition I would be in the long shadow of Mr. Kurosawa who is probably our most revered filmmaker."

-When he learned that Kurosawa was supportive of an American remake, Hill agreed to write and direct—but on the condition that the film not be a Western (there had already been an unauthorized European remake, the Spaghetti Western A Fistful of Dollars, which had been the subject of litigation).
+When he learned that Kurosawa was supportive of an American remake, Hill agreed to write and direct on the condition that the film not be a Western (there had already been an unauthorized European remake, the Spaghetti Western A Fistful of Dollars, which had been the subject of litigation).
 He decided to do it as a 1930s gangster film using techniques of 1940s film noir.

 "This is the story of a bad man, who as soon as he arrives begins pushing buttons and doing things only for himself", said Hill.
 "But we also discover that this man is at a point of spiritual crisis with himself and his own past.
 And this man decides that maybe he should do one good deed, even if it goes against all the rules of his life as he understands it ...
 The action and the violence must be organic to the story being told.
 I think this is obviously by its nature a very dark and very hard movie, so I think it would be dishonest to tell the story and present the physicality in a softer way.
 Besides, I don't think this is the most brutal film imaginable.
 There's actually very little blood other than in the sequence where Bruce gets beaten up."